lauslim12/provisions/README.md

 - Update software using `sudo apt update` and `sudo apt upgrade`.

+Remember that you can always not install all applications - you can comment out applications that you do not want to install before running `make setup`.

 ## Setup - Windows

 My personal preference is that I will try to avoid programming in Windows for separation of concerns between my personal life and my development life.
 Windows machines are simple and I don't think the process could get any more straightforward than it is already.
 I usually provision my Windows devices like the following steps.